 - Anxiety, aggression, and other abnormal behaviors

 - Absence of menstrual periods (menstruation).
-You may miss one or more menstrual periods.
+You may miss 1 or more menstrual periods.
 Tell your healthcare provider if this happens.

 - Low red blood cells, white blood cells or platelets